Mfigueira/weigh-me/README.md

 Enjoy your Weighings!

-_And in case you were using the first version, [here it is](https://weighme.herokuapp.com/) deployed altogether in Heroku._
+_If you were using the version 1.0, [here it is](https://weighme.herokuapp.com/), deployed altogether in Heroku - NOT MANTEINED -._